dotnettools/SharpGrabber/README.md

 Requirements of the cross-platform desktop application to run and operate correctly:
  - .NET Core 2.1 or higher (.NET Framework 4.6.1 or higher)
  - Shared libraries of *ffmpeg* copied into `ffmpeg` directory alongside app executable files for media conversion support.
-   - On Windows, you may download the latest <a href="https://ffmpeg.zeranoe.com/builds/">Zeranoe ffmpeg build</a>.
+   - On Windows, you may download the latest <a href="https://github.com/BtbN/FFmpeg-Builds/releases">BtbN ffmpeg build</a>.
+   - On any OS check out the <a href="https://ffmpeg.org/download.html">official website</a>.

 <img src="./assets/SharpGrabberDesktop-ScreenShot-1.png" alt="SharpGrabber.Desktop application" />

-## Roadmap
+## Contribution
-The following features are top priority:
+Your contributions are much appreciated!
-- Support for more media providers
+- Support for more media providers such as *DailyMotion*, *Instagram*, *Facebook*, *Twitch* etc.
 - Accelerate downloads in the desktop app (like a download manager)

-## Support
-If you want to support this project, the best thing is to star it :)

-## Contribution
-To contribute to this project, I'd appreciate if you'd  help with adding support for more top providers such as *DailyMotion*, *Instagram*, *Facebook*, *Twitch* etc.

 ## License
-Copyright &copy; 2020 Javid Shoaei<br />
+Copyright &copy; 2021 Javid Shoaei<br />
 All Rights Reserved &reg;

 This project is licensed under the GNU Lesser General Public License (LGPL) version 3.